 A brain tumor is an abnormal growth of tissue in the brain.

-The brain and spinal cord make up the central nervous system (CNS).
 The brain is an important organ that controls thought, memory, emotion, touch, motor skills, vision, respiration, body temperature, hunger, and many other processes that regulate our body.
-The spinal cord is a large bundle of nerve fibers located in the back that extends from the base of the brain to the lower back.
+The spinal cord is a large bundle of nerve fibers that extends from the base of the brain to the lower back.
 It carries messages to and from the brain and the rest of the body.

 The brain has 3 main parts:

 Cerebrum.
-This is the upper (supratentorial)part of the brain.
+This is the upper (supratentorial) part of the brain.
 It’s composed of the right and left halves (hemispheres).
-Functions of the cerebrum include: initiation of movement, coordination of movement, processing of vision and hearing, judgment, reasoning, problem solving, emotions, and learning.
+Functions of the cerebrum include: language (spoken and written), initiation of movement, coordination of movement, processing of vision and hearing, judgment, reasoning, problem solving, emotions, and learning.

 Cerebellum.
 This is the lower (infratentorial) part of the brain.
-It’s located at the back of the head.
+It’s located at the back of the head, just above the neck.
 Its function is to coordinate voluntary muscle movements and to maintain posture, balance, and equilibrium.

 Brainstem.
 The brainstem includes the midbrain, the pons, and the medulla.
 Functions of this area include: movement of the eyes and mouth, relaying sensory messages (hot, pain, loud, etc.), hunger, breathing, consciousness, cardiac function, body temperature, involuntary muscle movements, sneezing, coughing, vomiting, and swallowing.

 Primary tumor.
-This kind of tumor starts growing first in the brain.
+This kind of tumor starts in the brain.

-There are two types of primary brain tumors:
+There are 2 types of primary brain tumors:

 Malignant tumor.
 This kind of tumor is cancer.
 It usually grows fast, and grows into nearby tissue.
 This can make it hard to remove fully.
-A malignant brain tumor very rarely can spread to other areas of the body.
-And it may grow back after treatment.
-In some cases, a brain tumor that is not cancer is called malignant because of its size and location, and the damage it can do to functions of the brain.
+A malignant brain tumor may grow back after treatment.

 Primary brain tumors are named by the type of brain tissue where they’re found.
 The most common type of primary brain tumor is a glioma.
 This type begins in the supportive (glial) tissue of the brain.
 Some gliomas tend to grow slowly.
 Others grow and spread quickly.
 Some types of glioma include:

 Astrocytoma.
-This kind of tumor come from the small star-shaped cells called astrocytes.
-They can grow anywhere in the brain or spinal cord.
+This kind of tumor comes from small star-shaped cells called astrocytes.
 In adults, an astrocytoma usually grows in the cerebrum.
-In children, they grow in the cerebellum, cerebrum, and brain stem.
-Most astrocytomas spread into nearby normal brain tissue and are very hard to cure with surgery.
+In children, they can grow in the cerebellum, cerebrum, and brain stem.
+Most astrocytomas spread into nearby normal brain tissue and are hard to cure with surgery.
 Glioblastoma is a type of astrocytoma that tends to grow very quickly.